- Home

 Universal Credit

-Universal Credit is a welfare benefit paid to working-age claimants in the UK who have a low income, this includes Mixed Age Couples.
-It pulls together some other benefits into one monthly payment (or two monthly payments in Scotland).
+Universal Credit is a benefit for working-age people on a low income, including mixed-age couples.
+It combines several benefits into one monthly payment (or two in Scotland).

-If you are a mixed-age couple please seek professional guidance about personal circumstances before you apply because you could end up worse off.
-But also remember that Universal Credit can rarely be backdated so seek help immediately.
+If you’re a mixed-age couple, get professional advice before applying as you could end up worse off.
+Universal Credit is rarely backdated, so seek help immediately.

 Discretionary Housing Payment